IT Security: Podium place or first round shame?

 The Reg Readers have spoken

 Tech Panel The results of our Security Poll are in, and like medal-toting 'Team GB', they show that being game counts a lot.
-The entire report is now available for consumption over in our whitepaper library - grab your very own copy today.

 A big thanks to the 1,100 fine folk who took part in the poll, the warm up to our forthcoming Security Debate in September.
 You told us straight up that IT security remains an important issue.
 However, it’s clear that between organisations, IT security practices vary considerably.